-More than forty percent of our waking time is spent at work, it has been well documented.
+We spend more than forty percent of our waking time at work.
 If we’re going to spend that much time at work, why not enjoy it?
-Not just a little but a whole lot!
-Having an active approach, outlook, point of view, disposition, inclination, perspective or whatever you wish to call it, will determine the impact of our future and support us more in the present.
+Not just a little bit a whole lot!
+Having an active approach, outlook, point of view, disposition, inclination, perspective, or whatever you wish to call it, will determine the impact of our future and support us more in the present.

 Positive attitudes make work and life more exciting.
-No matter what we do, attitudes go a long way toward making work a joy or pain.
-Friendliness, cooperation, and dependability make work easier.
+No matter what we do, beliefs go a long way toward making work a joy or pain.
+Friendliness, cooperation, and dependability make things easier.
 Days pass quickly, so our workplaces should be a pleasant place to be.
-Positive attitudes are an emotional lift that give an optimistic outlook on life in general.
+Positive attitudes are an emotional lift that gives an optimistic outlook on life in general.

-Being negative, on the other hand, is an emotional drain that deflates us and those around us.
+Being contrary, on the other hand, is an emotional drain that deflates us and those around us.
 Such attitudes can make us feel unhappy and unfulfilled.
-Since our personal outlook affects our work and our lives in so many ways, we need to make our attitudes work for us, not against us.
+Our outlook affects our work and our lives in so many ways, so we need to make our attitudes work for us – not against us.

 Attitudes affect the way we think, act and feel.
-Positive attitudes brighten our lives with every color of the rainbow!
+Positive attitudes brighten our lives with every colour of the rainbow!
 Negative attitudes darken our world to gray and black.

-The key to developing positives is practice or simply getting into the habit.
-The pages contained throughout this website offer some suggestions and tips for developing positives and maintaining them, plus insight into how our core beliefs and values affect our ability to be positive.
+The key to developing positives is to practice or merely getting into the habit.
+The pages contained throughout this website offer some suggestions and tips for creating positives and maintaining them, plus insight into how our core beliefs and values affect our ability to be positive.

 As you browse other pages on this site, ask yourself some questions about work and your attitudes toward it, such as: